 Improper Payments Reduced With Quality Data

-In order to reduce improper payments, the federal government will need to make a concentrated effort in targeting the root causes for these payments among high priority programs while also implementing technology solutions.
+In order to reduce improper payments, the federal government will need to make a concentrated effort of identifying the root causes for these payments among high priority programs while also implementing technology solutions.

-CMS is one agency in particular that has implemented existing initiatives and innovative processes, such as its Fraud Prevention System, to address improper payments within its programs.
-Following the compliance efforts established in the Improper Payments Elimination and Recovery Act of 2010 (H.R.
+CMS is one agency in particular that has implemented innovative processes, such as its Fraud Prevention System, to address improper payments within its programs.
+Following the compliance directives established in the Improper Payments Elimination and Recovery Act of 2010 (H.R.
 3393), last year CMS reported its lowest improper payment rate in eight years.